 Do you have a few hours available on a weekly basis?
 We are looking for responsible, dedicated people who are 18 years of age or older and can help with daily sanctuary operations.
 These volunteers will do mostly barn cleaning, but this type of quiet time with the animals is really the best way for you to get to know them, and more importantly from their perspective, for them to get to know you.
 Consistency is very important to the animals’ well-being, and those volunteers who prove themselves to be consistent will also be trained to feed the animals and do more extensive animal care.

-If you’re interested in becoming a weekly volunteer, contact us and tell us a little about yourself and your availability.
+If you’re interested in becoming a weekly volunteer, contact us at firstname.lastname@example.org and tell us a little about yourself and your availability.
 Currently, we need the most help on weekdays and weeknights.
-You may also call (734) 428-9617 for more information.
 If your availability matches our needs, we will contact you as soon as we can.

 We Also Need Volunteers in the Following Areas

 General Volunteer Information

 - Volunteers must be at least 18 years of age.
 Volunteering at SASHA Farm involves working on natural terrain, often in an unpredictable environment.
 Volunteers often use equipment and tools that could be dangerous if used in an inappropriate manner.
 Therefore, volunteers who choose to give their time and skills must relinquish SASHA Farm and the owners of the property from any and all liability should accident or injury result from volunteer activities by signing a liability waiver before beginning work of any kind.